Stranger Danger: Recognizing the Enemy and Knowing His Schemes

 By age twelve, most Americans make a lasting determination about the personal significance of Christ’s death and resurrection.

-Satan's motivation is obvious.
+Satan's Motivation is Clear

-Satan's Goal
+Satan's Ultimate Goal

-Praise God for the promises of Romans 16:19-20:
+Praise God for the promises found in Romans 16:19-20:

 "I want you to be wise as to what is good and innocent as to what is evil.
 The God of peace will soon crush Satan under your feet.
 The grace of our Lord Jesus Christ be with you.”